LiveSplit/LiveSplit/README.md

 ## Compiling

 LiveSplit is written in C# 7 with Visual Studio and uses .NET Framework 4.6.1.
 To compile LiveSplit, you need one of these versions of Visual Studio:
- - Visual Studio 2017 Community Edition
+ - Visual Studio 2017 Community Edition or later
- - Visual Studio 2017
+ - Visual Studio 2017 or later

 Simply open the project with Visual Studio and it should be able to compile and run without any further configuration.